huddy67/Morrill-Hudson-Portfolio/datamovement.md

 ### October 31, 2025

-In class, We received the board we had printed the day before
+In class, we received the board we had printed the day before

 #### Reflection:
 We printed the board the day before; however, it did not finish until after class, so we picked it up today.
 I checked our board to make sure that it looked correct, and it did look correct.
 This was cool to see because we started this process by creating the file and had gotten it to the final product.
 Since the lines were so close together, this was very easy to miss, so you must check over every detail